Orthogonalized Synthetic Controls: Variance Estimation and Inference

-Assumption \hyperref[Ass4.3]{4.3.3} imposes that the optimal control weights are sparse.
-This sparsity condition is useful for verifying the identification condition in Assumption \hyperref[Ass3.1]{3.1.5}.
-It is also useful for obtaining the asymptotic normality of $ \hat{g}(\beta_{0,n},\delta_{0,n})$, since then it is sufficient to have asymptotic normality of sample averages involving the sparse set of control units that receive positive weight.
-In this context, sparsity of the optimal control weights is plausible for two reasons.
-First, because there are only $R$ latent factors, it is plausible that there exists $\delta \in \Delta^J$ such that $\mu_0 = \mu_{\mathcal{J}}\delta$ and $||\delta||_0$ is equal to or only slightly larger than $R$.
-Second, the simplex constraints have a tendency to select such sparse solutions, which is why most empirical applications with many controls find sparse weights.
-Assumption \hyperref[Ass4.3]{4.3.1} helps us specify what the asymptotic variance of the sample moment conditions is.
+Condition \hyperref[Ass3]{3.1} helps us specify what the asymptotic variance of the sample moment conditions is.
 Along with the mixing condition and requiring a bound on the moments of $\hat{g}(\beta_{0,n},\delta_{0,n})$, this is sufficient to apply a Functional Central Limit Theorem to the partial sums of the sample moment conditions, which allows for the estimator to be asymptotically normal and our $t$-statistic to have a $t$-distribution asymptotically.
-Also note that the upper bound of the asymptotic variance being minimized is tight in the special case where $\Sigma^{q,l} = I_{J+1}$ for all $q,s \in \{1,...,Q\}$ and $\Sigma_i$ is constant across units.
-This means that we should generally expect the upper bound to be closer to being tight when idiosyncratic shocks are homogeneous across units and the instruments are not redundant and have a similar level of relevance.
+As shown by equation \eqref{eq: IV-SCE Adaptivity}, the asymptotic distribution of the estimator depends only on a finite number of averages of the idiosyncratic shocks and averages of the product of the idiosyncratic shocks with the instruments, so we need sufficient conditions for a linear combination of these sample averages to satisfy a Central Limit Theorem.